lambdaclass/concrete/ROADMAP.md

     audit, proof, and gate modes as configured variants over the same stages.
     Gate with one fixture that would fail if `runVerifyGates` or the fuzzer re-runs mono/lower differently from production.

+### Coverage, Fuzzing, And Frontend Preservation

+These items prevent new syntax, constructors, parser forms, generic surfaces, or desugar rewrites from bypassing the semantic contracts above.

 14. Enforce the name-resolution / qualified-name boundary.
     Resolve should be the only stage that decides what a source name means.